The 9 Best Places to Eat Vegan in Manhattan

 It's no secret that Manhattan is a vegan paradise: walking by a newly opened vegan restaurant in the city is hardly a rare occurrence, from high-end cuisine to your casual post-workout hangout, NYC does not disappoint.
-The wide array of vegan options actually made this list difficult to assemble: it was hard to choose from all the incredible choices Manhattan has to offer, but these 12 restaurants offer many different choices of cuisine, ambiance, and location.
+The wide array of vegan options actually made this list difficult to assemble: it was hard to choose from all the incredible choices Manhattan has to offer, but these restaurants offer many different choices of cuisine, ambiance, and location.
 Here are our favorite vegan and plant-based restaurants in New York City.

 1. Délice and Sarrasin